syncfusion-content/fileformat-docs/File-Formats/PDF/NuGet-Packages-Required.md

 N> HTML to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications.

-N> Starting with v21.1.XX, If you reference Syncfusion HTML to PDF library from the NuGet feed, the package structure has been changed.
-The Blink binaries paths has been automatically added and do not need to add it manually.
-However, if you need to refer blink binaries paths manually in your application, please use the BlinkPath in BlinkConverterSettings.
+N> Starting with v21.1.XX, The package structure is changed if you reference Syncfusion HTML to the PDF library from the NuGet feed.
+The Blink binaries paths are automatically added and do not need to add it manually.
+However, if you need to refer the blink binaries paths in your application manually, please use the BlinkPath in BlinkConverterSettings.

-You can get the BlinkBinaries from NuGet package runtime folder or you can get the binaries by installing the HTML converter installer.
+Get the BlinkBinaries from the NuGet package runtime folder or get the binaries by installing the HTML converter installer.

 ## PDF OCR